02 Git Basics

 Windows

-command.
-(You can try the command which atom
+the atom command.
+(You can try the command which atom, which might

 show you the correct path on your computer.)
 Otherwise, add the correct path.
 Ask for help if